oracle/fmw-kubernetes/docs-source/content/idm-products/oig/manage-oig-domains/delete-domain-home.md

 ---
-title: "f.
+title: "g.
 Delete the OIG domain home"
 description: "Learn about the steps to cleanup the OIG domain home."
 ---